HELEN M. CLEVENGER

 Helen’s generous heart adopted many more as honorary children, grandchildren and family members.
 The family is grateful for Helen’s kind neighbors and for her helper Laura, who all worked together to help her live independently into her 97th year of life.
 The ICU team at Cass Regional Medical Center and the Ascend Hospice team made her final days forever meaningful for the family.

-A Celebration of Helen’s Life will be held at 3:00 pm on Thursday, May 16th at the funeral home.
-Burial will be in the Pleasant Hill Cemetery.
-Helen’s great grandchildren will serve as casket bearers.
+A Celebration of Helen’s Life was held Thursday, May 16th at the funeral home.
+Burial was in the Pleasant Hill Cemetery.
+Helen’s great grandchildren served as casket bearers.

 In lieu of flowers, memorial contributions in Helen’s honor are to be made to St. Jude Children’s Research Hospital and may be sent in care of the funeral home.